frictionlessdata/datapackage/json-table-schema/index.md

 A field's `format` attribute is a string, being a keyword indicating a format for the field type.

-Both `type` and `format` are optional: the absence of a `type` indicates the field is of the type 'string'.
+Both `type` and `format` are optional: in a field descriptor, the absence of a `type` property indicates that the field is of the type "string", and the absence of a `format` property indicates that the field's type `format` is "default".

 Types are based on the [type set of json-schema](http://tools.ietf.org/html/draft-zyp-json-schema-03#section-5.1)